-Stage 3 - Policy Revision - Make amendments to the policy or identify any remedial action required and record any action planned in the policy implementation plan section.
+Stage 3 - Policy Revision - Make amendments to the policy or identify any remedial action required and record any action planned in the policy implementation plan section

-SCREENING RECORD Does any aspect of this policy potentially discriminate against this group?
+SCREENING RECORD Does any aspect of this policy or potentially discriminate against this group?
 Can equality of opportunity for this group be improved through this policy or changes to this policy?
 Can this policy be amended so that it works to enhance relations between people in this group and people not in this group?

-Age No
+Age

-Disability No
+Disability

-Gender Reassignment No
+Gender Reassignment

-Pregnancy and Maternity No
+Pregnancy and Maternity

-Race No
+Race

-Religion or Belief No
+Religion or Belief

-Sex No
+Sex

-Sexual Orientation No
+Sexual Orientation

-Marriage or Civil Partnership No
+Marriage or Civil Partnership